aredn/documentation/arednGettingStarted/node_admin.rst

 To add a tunnel connection, click in the field at the right to select from the dropdown list the type of tunnel you want to create.
 The newer Wireguard protocol is superseding the legacy *vtun* protocol because it is more efficient and secure.

 Wireguard Client
   Select *Wireguard Client* from the dropdown list and click the [+] icon.
 For tunnel client credentials, contact the Amateur Radio operator who controls the tunnel server you want to connect to and request client credentials by providing your specific node name.
-The tunnel server administrator will send you the public IP or hostname for the tunnel server field, the password/key you are to use, and the network IP address & port for your client node.
-If your client credentials were provided using the method described for servers, you can highlight and copy the entire set of values, click into one of the fields on your tunnel client row, and when you paste into one of the fields then all of the credentials will be automatically entered into the correct fields for you.
+The tunnel server administrator will send you the public IP or hostname for the tunnel server field, the key you are to use, and the network IP address & port for your client node.
+If your client credentials were provided using the method described below for servers, you can highlight and copy the entire set of values, click into one of the fields on your tunnel client row, and when you paste into one of the fields then all of the credentials will be automatically entered into the correct fields for you.
 Otherwise, you can manually enter these values into the appropriate fields on your node.

 Wireguard Server
   Select *Wireguard Server* from the dropdown list and click the [+] icon.
 In the ``Node Name`` field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 You may also enter other optional information in the *Notes* field.
 The security key, network, and port settings are automatically generated and displayed.